 I've been waiting to share it all with you for almost 2 years now.
 From the moment I received the email to everything that happened afterward.

 An Unexpected Opportunity

 It all started on April 27, 2017.
 It was a sunny day in Seattle and I remember it so vividly as if it were yesterday.
-Real + Vibrant was just starting to pick up and I was making nowhere near a full-time living yet and quickly draining every penny I had ever saved.
+Real + Vibrant was just starting to pick up, I had just finished my plant-based professional cooking course, and was making nowhere near a full-time living yet and quickly draining every penny I had ever saved.

 I looked down at my laptop and saw an email pop up from Sasquatch Books with a subject line "vegan cookbook."
 My heart pounded as I read the words from my future editor, Susan Roxborough.
 She had found me on Instagram and wanted to see if I had ever considered writing a cookbook.

 The next day, Susan and I jumped on a call and I immediately knew this was a great opportunity to serve my readers.
 I can't explain the emotions I felt after putting the phone down that day.
 Filled with gratitude, I was in pure awe at how the most unexpected opportunities can arrive at our doorstep (in my case, in my inbox) when we least expect it.

 Writing the Cookbook Proposal

 A week after the initial conversation, I started working on my cookbook proposal.
 I googled every resource I could find on what a proposal was and how to write one.
 A cookbook proposal is similar to a business plan, but rather for a cookbook.

 The book would be about - you guessed it -- bowls, plant-powered bowls.
 Bowls that nourish and energize the soul.
 Buddha bowls had been such an important part of my healing journey, getting me back in the kitchen instead of opting for take-out.
 This was the book I wish I had when I first started cooking my own food.